carfreesc/carfreesc.github.io/notes/gettingaround.md

 These two buses are run by PSU Transportation, not CATA, but they are free for anybody to ride.
 Ignore the names, which have almost no connection to their current routes.

 The schedules for these buses are listed here.
-Unfortunately PSU has not made the necessary route and tracking data publicly available, so they are unknown to Google maps.
-It will tell you that there is no way to reach the hospital, Innovation Park, or even the Palmer Museum using transit.
-This is not true!
-Remember the PSU shuttles.
+Unfortunately PSU has not made the necessary route and tracking data publicly available, so they are unknown to Google maps.The shuttles presentla represent the only transit to the Arboretum, the Palmer Museum, Innovation Park, and the hospital.

 ### N/NE (Martin St/Aaron Dr)